mosdef-hub/forcefield_template/README.md

 #### Creating a new force field:
 1. Duplicate the force field template.
 This can be done in various ways:
  * Use the "Import repository" function on github.com (in the "+" at top right) to import the template  https://github.com/mosdef-hub/forcefield_template
- * Follow the documentation on this page: https://help.github.com/articles/duplicating-a-repository/
+ * Or, follow the documentation on this page: https://help.github.com/articles/duplicating-a-repository/

 2. Create your force field `.xml` file based on the [OpenMM](http://openmm.org/) [`.xml` format](http://docs.openmm.org/7.0.0/userguide/application.html#creating-force-fields) and add [foyer](https://github.com/mosdef-hub/foyer) style SMARTS strings to define your atom types.
 Example force field files: